Outside of Gallagher Hall at Night

 Ph.D., Industrial Engineering and Engineering Management, Stanford University, 1999

-Masters of Arts, Sociology, Stanford University 1992
+Master of Arts (M.A.), Sociology, Stanford University 1992

-Research Expertise: Future of work, occupations and professions, collaboration
+Research Expertise: Future of work, occupations and professions, collaboration.

 Paul Bianchi